PavelKisliak/BitSerializer/README.md

 - Cross-platform (Windows, Linux, MacOS).

 ### Main features:
-- One common interface for different kind of formats (currently supported JSON, XML, YAML and CSV).
+- One common interface for different kind of formats (currently supported JSON, XML, YAML, CSV and MsgPack).
+- Modular architecture, no need to install all archives.
 - Simple syntax which is similar to serialization in the Boost library.
 - Customizable validation of deserialized values with producing an output list of errors.
+- Support loading named fields in any order with conditions (for version control).
 - Support serialization for enum types (via declaring names map).
 - Support serialization for the most commonly used STD containers and types including modern `std::u16string` and `std::u32string`.
 - Support serialization to streams and files.